alicelabs/alicemq/README.md

 # AliceMQ - RabbitMQ Visualizer

-We use the RabbitMQ management plugin API to query multiple endpoints: overview, queues, exchanges, bindings, channels - then parses the data to re-pipe it into a D3 app.
+We use the RabbitMQ management plugin API to query multiple endpoints: overview, queues, exchanges, bindings, channels - then parse the data and re-pipe it into a D3.js/React app.
 The app is meant to focus on traffic flowing into the system and show which exchanges are getting hit and how hard.

 ![](alicemq0.gif)